Rachel Storch: 2025 New York City Council campaign

 In 2024, Storch announced her campaign for the 2025 New York City Council election in the 4th district, where incumbent Democrat Keith Powers is term-limited.
-Storch highlighted combatting antisemitism and pro-Palestinian demonstrations at Columbia University as inspiring her to run for office.
+Storch highlighted combatting antisemitism and combatting anti-Israel demonstrations at Columbia University as inspiring her to run for office.

 Storch and fellow candidate Faith Bondy announced they would cross-endorse each other, encouraging their supporters to rank each other.
 She raised $454,000, nearly half the total raised in the race, after opting out of the New York City Campaign Finance Board's public matching funds program which imposes spending limits on candidates.
 She earned a first-choice endorsement from The Jewish Voice, benefited from spending from the New York Apartment Association, and— alongside Bondy and Maloney— garnered support from businessmen and megadonors Bill Ackman and Steven Roth.

 Storch placed third behind Virginia Maloney and Vanessa Aronson in the initial first-round results of the June 24 primary in a tight race with 22.81% of the vote.
 She was eliminated in the fifth round of ranked choice tabulation on July 1st.